wso2/docs-devant/en/docs/ai/deploy-an-ai-agent-created-using-wso2-ballerina-integrator.md

 * A **Devant account** with access to at least one **organization** and **project**.
 * A **GitHub account** with a public repository to push your integration code.

-## Step 1: Start the Deployment from Ballerina Integrator
+## Step 1: Start the deployment from Ballerina Integrator

 1. In the **Home Screen**, under **Deployment Options**, you’ll see that **Deploy to Devant** is selected by default.
 2. Click **Deploy** to initiate the process.